josephDorsey/HTML-CSS-Course/README.md

 ### Body and Inheritance

 `<body>` is the main parent for the HTML document.
-`Inheritance`: is the mechanism by which some styles so some properties get their values inherited from parent elements to child elements. - they have the lowest priority.
+`Inheritance`: is the mechanism by which some styles so some properties get their values inherited from parent elements to child elements

+- they have the lowest priority.

 <img src="noteImg/inherited.png">